jchonig/docker-mmonit/README.md

     */config/version* indicates an older version was last run.
   * Old versions /config/mmonit-${MMONIT_VERSION} will need to be manually removed at this time.
+  * If an upgrade fails, /config/.upgrade_failed will have contain the reason for the failure and M/Monit will not start until the issue is fixed and the file is removed.
+  * If backups are configured, a full backup of the database will be done before the upgrade starts.
+If the upgrade fails, the database will be restored from the backup.

 # More information